 - If the cake domed during baking (it probably will), cut off the rounded top using a serrated bread knife to flatten the cake.

 - Chill the mixer bowl and the whisk beater in the fridge for 15 minutes.

 - Pour 3 Tbsp tea into a heat proof cup.
 Sprinkle 1/2 tsp unflavored gelatin over tea.
 Let the gelatin soften, without stirring, for 5 minutes.
-Place the cup in the pan of simmering water until the gelatin crystals have disappeared from the surface (appx.
-60 seconds).
-Run a spoon slowly through the cup to make sure all crystals have melted.
-Once they are all melted, remove cup to counter and let cool to room temperature, 68-70F.
+Place the cup in a microwave just until the gelatin melts, about 10 sec.
+Cool back down to tepid, about 80F.

 - Pour cold cream into the chilled bowl and beat with the whisk beater on medium speed until slightly thickened.
 Keep beating, while slowly pouring in the gelatin mixture and vanilla.
 Add sifted powdered sugar and beat until thick and foamy.
 Be careful not to over beat or the cream with turn to butter.

 - Place the cake upside down (opposite of the way it was baked) onto a serving plate and spread evenly with icing.
 Can be stored in the fridge for up to 2 days.
 Ideally, you should cover the cake with a cake dome when keeping it in the fridge, but I don't have one and it lived in my fridge quite happily for 2 days.